 Many athletes neglect the importance of protein in their diet.
 Protein is the building block for muscles.
 Not having enough protein in your diet can not only hinder your performance, but it can lengthen your recovery time, too.

 Have you ever experienced sore muscles after a hard workout?
 That soreness is the micro tears of the muscle fibers.
 The muscles have broken down from a challenging workout.
 When they repair themselves, they become stronger than they were before.
 Protein synthesis is necessary for this muscle repair.
 Without proper protein intake, recovery takes much longer and the muscles cannot rebuild as well.
 Athletes that don't consume enough protein are also more prone to injury because their muscles have not properly recovered before the next workout during periods of high training.

 It is common for athletes to supplement extra protein in their diets.
-Recent research has suggested that athletes take in one gram (or more) of protein for every pound of body weight.
-For example, if you are 120 pounds, it is recommended that you have at least 120g of protein in your daily diet for optimal muscle output and recovery.
+Recent research suggests athletes take in one gram (or more) of protein for every pound of body weight.
+For example, if you are 120 pounds, it is recommended that you have at least 120 grams of protein in your daily diet for optimal muscle output and recovery.
 Visiting with a personal trainer or sports nutritionist can help you determine how much protein you personally need to achieve your goals.

 To learn more about Sports Nutrition, click the link below!